apache/druid/docs/configuration/index.md

 |`druid.announcer.skipDimensionsAndMetrics`|Skip Dimensions and Metrics list from segment announcements.
 NOTE: Enabling this will also remove the dimensions and metrics list from Coordinator and Broker endpoints.|false|
 |`druid.announcer.skipLoadSpec`|Skip segment LoadSpec from segment announcements.
 NOTE: Enabling this will also remove the loadspec from Coordinator and Broker endpoints.|false|

-If you want to turn off batch data segment announcer, you can add a runtime.property to skip announcing semgents. **You do not want to enable this config if you have any services using `batch` for `druid.serverview.type`**
+If you want to turn off the batch data segment announcer, you can add a runtime.property to skip announcing semgents. **You do not want to enable this config if you have any services using `batch` for `druid.serverview.type`**

 |Property|Description|Default|
 |--------|-----------|-------|